 - PEN: Practice-based Evidence in Nutrition® is a dynamic knowledge translation subscription service developed by Dietitians of Canada with input from thought leaders in dietetic practice, knowledge translation and technology.
-The PEN System is now governed by a collaborative partnership comprised of the British Dietetic Association, the Dietitians Association of Australia and Dietitians of Canada.
+The PEN System is now governed by a collaborative partnership comprised of the British Dietetic Association, Dietitians Australia and Dietitians of Canada.

 - The PEN Global Governance Group is responsible for managing the collaboration, strategic planning, business plan development and approval of new partners.
 Reporting to the Global Governance Group, the PEN Management Team is responsible for the establishment of standards pertaining to all aspects of curating and developing PEN content, operations, marketing and building capacity for evidence-based practice.